prody/ProDy/doc/tutorials/evol_tutorial/msaanalysis.rst

    from pylab import *
    ion()  # turn interactive mode on

-Then, we parse an MSA file.
+Then, we parse an MSA file for protein family :pfam:`PF00074`.
 See also :ref:`msafiles`:

 .. ipython:: python